rtourneur/plateforme/logitheque/recipes/roles/tomcat/README.md

 tomcat component
 =========

-This role manages tasks for tomcat infrastructure component
+This role manages tasks for tomcat infrastructure component.
+Most work is done by this role, but the final deployment is managed by the Tomcat_application_deployer role

 Requirements
 ------------